motet-a/egc/README.md

 A garbage collector written in C for EPITECH projects.

+In fact, it was a garbage collector, but now it is more than a garbage collector.

 **Warning**: Don't use this in an EPITECH project since I use it in my own projects.